24.02.2025 | Data & Insights

 Once you have your objectives clearly defined and articulated, identify the metrics that will indicate whether or not you are tracking towards meeting those objectives.

 For example, say your organisation is tackling climate change, your objectives may be to “Educate audiences about the factors influencing climate change” and “Activate audiences to change their behaviour to lower their impact on the environment”.
 You would want to review the data that shows how effectively you are educating and activating your audience.
-Metrics like Email subscribes, open and click through rates, website traffic to key educational content pages, social media engagement, and report downloads are all indicators of how people are engaging with your content.
-Depending on the actions you’re asking people to take, metrics like downloading How To Guides, signing a petition, or writing to their MP, are some ways you can measure activation.
+Metrics like Email subscribes, open and click through rates, website traffic to key educational content pages, social media engagement, and report downloads are some indicators of how people are engaging with your content.
+Depending on the actions you’re asking people to take, metrics like downloading How To Guides, signing a petition, or writing to their local politicians, are some ways you can measure activation.

 The next step is to decide on how you will present your reports.
-It may be someone’s responsibility to pull together a monthly report and present that to the team.
-Or it may suit your team best to create a dashboard that displays the live data for anyone in the team to review at any time.
-Whatever your preferred reporting method, having a set method or approach will take the ambiguity out of reporting, set expectations and will make it much more likely that it will happen.
-Clarity and simplicity are key.
+It may choose to allocate the responsibility one team member to pull together a monthly report and present that to the team.
+Or it may suit your team best to create a dashboard that displays the live data from various sources for anyone in the team to review at any time.
+Whatever your preferred reporting method, having a set method or approach will take the ambiguity out of reporting, set expectations and will make it much more likely to happen.

 Set Reporting Rhythms